Refrigerator Pysics -How Refrigerators Work-

 Cold is the absence of heat, just like darkness is the absence of light.
 The complete absence of heat is considered absolute zero which is −459.67°F −273.15°C. As heat is removed from an area the temperature measured will go down.
 A thermometer measures how much heat is present in a given area.
 The optimum temperature for storing most foods is just above freezing, about 35ºF to 38ºF.
 Water freezes at 32ºF.
 The optimum freezer temperature is about 0ºF.
 This temperature will not kill bacteria but it will nearly stop its growth and multiplication allowing foods to be safely stored for a longer period of time.

-There are three methods of heat transfer: conduction, convection, and radiation.
+The three methods of heat transfer are conduction, convection, and radiation.

 Conduction is the movement of heat energy through a substance or from one substance to another by direct contact of atoms and molecules.
 Heat moves directly from one molecule to another.
 The heat energy speeds up the movement of the atoms and they collide with other molecules setting them into faster motion.